Convert crisis into opportunity, accelerate infra projects during lockdown: Gadkari

 Ensuring liquidity in the market is key during the crisis and to ensure this, the National Highways Authority of India (NHAI) has started settling all pending claims and arbitration, he said.

-Referring to the importance of liquidity in markets, he said his ministry is striving to increase credit guarantee for MSMEs to Rs 5 lakh crore from Rs 1 lakh crore at present, wherein 75% of advances granted by financial institutions are under the government’s credit guarantee scheme.
+Referring to the importance of liquidity in markets, he said his ministry is striving to increase credit guarantee for MSMEs to ₹5 lakh crore from ₹1 lakh crore at present, wherein 75% of advances granted by financial institutions are under the government’s credit guarantee scheme.

 MSMEs contribute 29% of the country’s GDP, Gadkari noted.
 “The government’s endeavour was to protect MSMEs from the coronavirus-induced crisis.
 We have decided to raise (turnover) limits for MSMEs.
 I would like to request you, major industries also have huge outstanding dues of MSMEs,” he said.